Beverly Hills, CA

 Laser dentistry is the use of lasers for the treatment of dental and oral conditions.
-Most commonly, lasers are used in tooth whitening procedures; however, they can also be used during gum surgery and other dental procedures.
+Most commonly, lasers are used in teeth whitening procedures; however, they can also be used during gum surgery and other dental procedures.
 Currently, there are 20 FDA approved dental procedures that can be performed with assistance from lasers.

-How Does Laser Work in Dentistry?
+How Does a Laser Work in Dentistry?

 Different lasers emit different wavelengths of light, which react with the hard and soft tissue of your mouth, allowing the removal or reshaping of the tissue.